apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 Examples
 --------

-This example shows a simple rate limiting of `128` concurently active client transactions, with a maximum queue size of `256`.
+This example shows a simple rate limiting of `128` concurrently active client transactions, with a maximum queue size of `256`.
 The default of HTTP status code `429` is used when queue is full.